THData-Airbus/s3-rb-action/README.md

 Place in a `.yml` file such as this one in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

-All [`aws s3 rm flags`](https://docs.aws.amazon.com/cli/latest/reference/s3/rm.html) are optional to allow for maximum customizability (that's a word, I promise) and must be provided by you via `args:`.

 ```yaml
 name: Delete branch folder